csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **2\.** Nondeclarative actions—such as printing a report, interacting with a user, or sending the results of a query to a graphical user interface—cannot be done from within SQL.
 Applications usually have several components, and querying or updating data is only one component; other components are written in general-purpose programming languages.
 For an integrated application, there must be a means to combine SQL with a general-purpose programming language.

-There are two approaches to accessing SQL from a general-purpose program- ming language:
+There are two approaches to accessing SQL from a general-purpose programming language:

-• **Dynamic SQL**: A general-purpose program can connect to and communicate with a database server using a collection of functions (for procedural lan- guages) or methods (for object-oriented languages).
+• **Dynamic SQL**: A general-purpose program can connect to and communicate with a database server using a collection of functions (for procedural languages) or methods (for object-oriented languages).
 Dynamic SQL allows the program to construct an SQL query as a character string at runtime, submit the query, and then retrieve the result into program variables a tuple at a time.
 The _dynamic SQL_ component of SQL allows programs to construct and submit SQL queries at runtime.

 In this chapter, we look at two standards for connecting to an SQL database and performing queries and updates.
-One, JDBC (Section 5.1.1), is an applica- tion program interface for the Java language.
+One, JDBC (Section 5.1.1), is an application program interface for the Java language.
 The other, ODBC (Section 5.1.2), is an application program interface originally developed for the C language, and subsequently extended to other languages such as C++, C#, and Visual Basic.

 • **Embedded SQL**: Like dynamic SQL, embedded SQL provides a means by which a program can interact with a database server.
-However, under em- bedded SQL, the SQL statements are identified at compile time using a prepro- cessor.
-The preprocessor submits the SQL statements to the database system for precompilation and optimization; then it replaces the SQL statements in the application program with appropriate code and function calls before in- voking the programming-language compiler.
+However, under embedded SQL, the SQL statements are identified at compile time using a preprocessor.
+The preprocessor submits the SQL statements to the database system for precompilation and optimization; then it replaces the SQL statements in the application program with appropriate code and function calls before invoking the programming-language compiler.
 Section 5.1.3 covers embedded SQL.

 A major challenge in mixing SQL with a general-purpose language is the mismatch in the ways these languages manipulate data.
 In SQL, the primary type of data is the relation.
 SQL statements operate on relations and return relations as a result.
 Programming languages normally operate on a variable at a time, and those variables correspond roughly to the value of an attribute in a tuple in a relation.
 Thus, integrating these two types of languages into a single application requires providing a mechanism to return the result of a query in a manner that the program can handle.